- Get Creative

-People with disability are entitled to the same rights and the same opportunities as all other Australian citizens.
+Deaf and Disabled people are entitled to the same rights and the same opportunities as all other Australian citizens.
 However, our society currently falls well short of realising this ideal.
-People are still subjected to discrimination purely on the basis of disability – discrimination which is socially damaging, morally unacceptable and a cost to the whole community.
+People are still subjected to discrimination purely on the basis of disability – discrimination, which is socially damaging, morally unacceptable and a cost to the whole community.

 The Disability Fact Pack is available from the Arts Access Australia website

 Print it out and put it on your wall!
 The poster incorporates important dimensions relevant to accessibility in a way that’s clear to see.

 In 1981 a poster titled “Access for disabled persons” was produced to commemorate the International Year of Disabled Persons (IYDP).

 A revised edition of the poster, titled Access for All, has been produced by the Australian Institute of Architects National Access Work Group to commemorate the 30th anniversary of IYDP and the commencement of the Premises Standards 2010.
 The new poster incorporates most of the current dimensions relevant to accessibility and can be downloaded for printing at the optimum A2 size or minimum A3 size.

 Download the Access for All poster